jools-r/jcr_langprefix/README.md

 prefix for later use in your page code while passing the remainder of the URL to textpattern for handling as normal.

-[If no language prefix is provided]{.underline}, the default language (see settings) is set in the background (but *not* added to the url) and the url works as normal.
+<ins>If no language prefix is provided</ins>, the default language
+(see settings) is set in the background (but *not* added to the url) and the url works as normal.

-[If an unknown language prefix is provided]{.underline}, i.e. one not in the list of permitted languages (see settings), Textpattern will treat it as a regular section name and return a "404 Not Found" if it does not exist.
+<ins>If an unknown language prefix is provided</ins>, i.e. one not in
+the list of permitted languages (see settings), Textpattern will treat it as a regular section name and return a "404 Not Found" if it does not exist.